dasniko/keycloak-reactjs-demo/README.md

 https://youtu.be/es8sf8D7UyQ

 > Please check out also my [entire Youtube Channel](https://www.youtube.com/c/NikoKöbler?sub_confirmation=1) with various videos on Keycloak and stuff around:

-## Silent Check-SSO feature

-This demo comes now with the `silent check-sso` feature, introduced in version 8.x of the Keycloak JavaScript adapter.
-Therefor, see [`index.js`](./src/index.js#L40-L42), [`silent-check-sso.html`](./public/silent-check-sso.html) and of course the [official Keycloak docs of the JavaScript adapter.](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter)

-_(Silent check-sso is not the same as silent refresh for implicit flow!
-Implicit flow is today considered as insecure and shouldn't be used anymore.
-Instead, use standard authorization code flow with [PKCE](https://tools.ietf.org/html/rfc7636), which is also supported by Keycloak since version 7.x.)_

 ## Prerequisites